Who to Notify When Someone Dies | 2026 Opal Guide

 - Occupation

-- Names of the person’s parents, including mother’s maiden name and their birth states
+- Names of the person’s parents, including the mother’s maiden name and their birth states

 - Educational background

-Before the Pandemic, certified copies of the death certificate (not copies of them) were required for notifying most financial institutions and government agencies.
-During and since the Pandemic, many businesses and entities have started to accept copies of death certificates or digital versions.
+Before the pandemic, certified copies of the death certificate (not photocopies) were required to notify most financial institutions and government agencies of a loved one’s passing.
+However, many businesses and entities have started accepting digital versions since then.

-While banks, investment accounts, and life insurance companies almost always require an original copy of the death certificate, others may not, saving you $24 per certified copy you need to order from the state.
+While banks, investment accounts, and life insurance companies almost always require an original copy of the death certificate, others may not.
+Thus, you can save $26 per certified copy you need to order from the state.

-As of the now, it’s not clear who will absolutely require a certified copy of the death certificate and who will accept a copy.
-After creating a list of the institutions, agencies, and businesses you’ll need to notify, we recommend first contacting representatives of them to ask if they require an official certified death certificate or they will accept a copy before you tell your cremation service provider how many death certificates you wish to order.
+It’s not clear who will require a certified copy of the death certificate and who will accept a copy.
+After creating a list of the institutions, agencies, and businesses you’ll need to notify, we recommend contacting their representatives to ask if they require an official certified death certificate or will accept a copy before you tell your cremation service provider how many you wish to order.

-We’ve put together a quick guide to obtaining a death certificate online in California.
+We’ve compiled a quick guide to obtaining a death certificate online in California.
+The article provides the information you need to obtain these crucial documents.

 Will and/or Trust Agreements

-A last will and testament and trust agreements are legally binding documents that state the wishes of a person after they die.
-This includes the distribution of that person’s assets and property.
-It may also lay out the preferred care of minor children, if applicable.
+Last wills and testaments and trust agreements are legally binding documents that state a person’s wishes after death.
+These include the distribution of that person’s assets and property.
+The will may also lay out the preferred care of minor children, if applicable.

-A will and trust will assign a family member, friend, or legal representative as the executor or trustee of the estate.
-This person will be in charge of carrying out their loved one’s final wishes and settling their affairs – and these documents provide them the legal authority – or permission – to do so.
+A will and trust assign a family member, friend, or legal representative as the executor or trustee of the estate.
+This person is responsible for carrying out their loved one’s final wishes and settling their affairs.

-If you’re unsure whether a person has a will or trust, speak with their attorney.
-If they didn’t have an attorney, search their desks, file cabinets, and safe deposit boxes.
-We’ve also created a specific guide for people if their loved one died without a will.
+If you’re unsure whether someone has a will or trust, speak with their attorney.
+You may also search their desks, file cabinets, and safe deposit boxes.
+We’ve also created a specific guide for people whose loved one died without a will.

 Life Insurance Policy Documents

-If someone has a life insurance policy, it may be in the same location as the will, trust, or similar legal documents.
-The surviving spouse, executor of the estate, or trustee or will need to present the death certificate to the insurance company to start the payout process.
-A beneficiary of the policy – that is, who will receive the proceeds – will be listed on the policy documents.
-The policy beneficiary may differ from who will be entitled to other assets as listed in a will or trust.
+A life insurance policy may be in the same location as a will, trust, or similar legal documents.
+The surviving spouse, executor of the estate, or trustee will need to present the death certificate to the insurance company to start the payout process.
+Policy documents will list a beneficiary—the person who will receive the proceeds.
+The beneficiary may differ from those entitled to other assets listed in a will or trust.

 If you aren’t sure whether your loved one has a life insurance policy, look through their bills and bank statements.
-Search their file cabinets to see if they have the policy stored in a drawer.
+Search their file cabinets to see if the policy is stored in a drawer.

-Life insurance companies are generally not obligated to notify a beneficiary unless a claim is submitted.
+Life insurance companies are generally not obligated to notify a beneficiary of a policy unless a claim is submitted.
 If a policy goes undiscovered, the benefits may remain unclaimed for years before being transferred to the state’s unclaimed property fund.

-To search for unknown policies, beneficiaries can use the free NAIC Life Insurance Policy Locator.
+Beneficiaries can use the free NAIC Life Insurance Policy Locator to search for unknown policies.
 For a deeper understanding of this issue, see: What Happens if a Beneficiary Doesn’t Claim Life Insurance.

 Financial Account Statements

-Keep a list of all the financial accounts that belonged to your loved one.
-Check for bank accounts, investment accounts, 401k accounts, IRAs, and other business investment accounts.
-It’s important to go through their statements, cancel any subscriptions and automatic payments, and resolve any outstanding balances.
+Keep a list of all your loved ones’ financial accounts.
+Check for bank accounts, investment accounts, 401 (k) accounts, IRAs, and other business investment accounts.
+Reviewing their statements, canceling any subscriptions and automatic payments, and resolving any outstanding balances is essential.

 If you don’t have the password for their accounts, notify the financial institution and provide the death certificate.
 They can help you settle the accounts.